jlimadev/aws-certification-cloud-practitioner-notes/notes/deployment/README.md

 - Single Instance deployment (good for devl environment)
 - LB + ASG: Great for production and pre-production web applications
 - ASG only: Great for non-web apps in production (workers)

+Difference between CloudFormation and Beanstalk

+- CloudFormation is IaaC and you can deploy any AWS Services and integrations
+- Beanstalk is PaaS and it uses CloudFormation to deploy the Web Applications and you just need to worry about your code.